joudot/Docker-Kubernetes-AKS-FAQ/AKS-Kubernetes-FAQ.md

 ## Best practices for monitoring the app once it is up and running in AKS?
 Microsoft recommends [Container Monitoring](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-overview).
 It can be configured as an addon when [creating an AKS cluster](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough#create-aks-cluster), so it is really easy to set up.
 Then, you have the application side logging and monitoring which is a different story, but this is not specific to where the workload runs.

+## How to enable network policies in AKS?
+Calico is currently in Preview in AKS: https://docs.microsoft.com/en-us/azure/aks/use-network-policies